 Translanguaging and Code-Switching

-While interviewing the food cart vendors we were able to make note of how vendors negotiate the the linguistic conflicts during the selling of Halal food.
+While interviewing the food cart vendors we were able to make note of how vendors negotiate the linguistic conflicts during the selling of halal food.
 An interesting example was the vendor Salman who worked the food cart at the intersection of 53rd street and Broadway.
-Originally from Algeria Salman had learnt to speak Arabic and French first and then in later years English and Spanish.
-Although his arabic dialect is Algerian, Salman could through code switching and translanguaging convey the contents of a client's order to the grill worker.
-These transformations would be from English to Arabic to Egyptian Dialect, an operation Salman was able to conduct flawlessly.
-This ability positioned Salman as a vendor in charge of his own cart and the point man communicating with clients.
+Originally from Algeria, Salman had learnt to speak Arabic and French first and then English and Spanish in later years.
+Although his Arabic dialect is Algerian, Salman could through code switching and translanguaging convey the contents of a client's order to the grill worker.
+He flawlessly integrated English, Arabic, and the Egyptian Dialect together.
+This ability positioned Salman as the vendor in charge of his own cart and the point person for communicating with clients.

 Hierarchies in the Kitchen

-Our findings relating to how language abilities affect the employee hierarchies within the food cart necessitated research into how these conflicts manifest within a different working environment, one that is bound to include a larger number of workers and a potentially more diverse workforce.
-The investigation moved to the main halal food cart kitchen in Astoria on the west side of Queens.
+Our findings relating to how language abilities affect the employee hierarchies within the food cart prompted us to look into whether this is replicated in the main halal food cart kitchen in Astoria.
 The kitchen was the main operation area for the Halal Guys food carts and supplies food for all 6 carts owned by the operation.
-Inside the kitchen we conducted interviews with the general manager regarding how language conflicts are manifested in that working environment.
-The Halal Guys kitchen originally employed a large number of workers from diverse backgrounds, including Egyptians, Algerians, Tunisians, but mostly workers from Latin America.
-Egyptians we met usually call Latin Americans “the Spanish”, in relation to the language they speak.
-Workers in the main kitchen are not required to be fluent in english, what is required is a minimum of English knowledge to make contact with workers who speak different languages easier and with the bilingual Egyptian boss.
-However workers at the food carts are considered “professionals”, they have to be fluent in english so as to communicate effectively with clients.
+Inside the kitchen we conducted interviews with the general manager to find out how language conflicts manifest themselves in that environment.
+The Halal Guys kitchen originally employed a large number of workers from diverse backgrounds, most of whom were from Latin America, but also Egyptians, Algerians, and Tunisians.
+Egyptians we met usually call Latin Americans “the Spanish”, referring to the language they speak.
+Workers in the main kitchen are not required to be fluent in English/ They are required instead to have just enough English knowledge to communicate with workers who speak different languages with the bilingual Egyptian boss.
+However workers at the food carts have to be fluent in English so as to communicate effectively with clients.
 This effectively places food cart vendors on a higher standing than that of kitchen workers.
-This adds another tier to the operation with food carts managers on top, grill workers below and kitchen workers at the bottom.
+Thus, another tier is added to the operation with food carts managers on top, grill workers below and kitchen workers at the bottom.

 Egyptian Dialect as Lingua Franca

 Most recently, Halal Guys moved to employ a majority of Egyptians in their kitchen.
-This has been largely due to the recent crackdown by US authorities on undocumented migrants, most of which are latin american; employees can no longer be payed in cash, and each needs to have a legal ID and social security number.
-The Halal Guy owners gravitated towards employing Egyptians with legal status in the US.
-This has created a clear majority of workers who speak arabic with an Egyptian dialect in the kitchen and understand each other perfectly.
+This has been largely due to the recent crackdown by US authorities on undocumented migrants, many of which are Latin American; employees can no longer be payed in cash, and each needs to have a legal ID and social security number.
+The Halal Guy owners have started to employ Egyptians with legal status in the US.
+This has created a clear majority of workers who speak Arabic with an Egyptian dialect in the kitchen and understand each other perfectly.
 Arabic speakers from different countries have had to adapt to Egyptian dialect as a “Lingua Franca” as it has dominated the kitchen operation.
-This difficulty often means that workers unable to speak with that dialect are employed in jobs where the communication is not a priority, for example truck drivers, cleaners etc. More skilled workers like Salman, who are capable of speaking multiple languages and are fluent in speaking the egyptian dialect are promoted to working at the food carts.
+This difficulty often means that workers unable to speak with that dialect are employed in jobs where communication is not a priority, as truck drivers or cleaners for example.
+More skilled workers like Salman, who are capable of speaking multiple languages and are fluent in the Egyptian dialect are promoted to working at the food carts.

-This video demonstrates recordings of Translanguaging and code-switching by food cart vendors during the daily transcation with clients ordering "Chicken over rice".
+This video demonstrates recordings of Translanguaging and code-switching by food cart vendors during the daily transaction with clients ordering "Chicken over rice".
 This was chosen as a baseline for comparison between vendors' dialects.

 Conclusions